On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Procedural Behaviors Under the Open-World Assumption

+The multi-model process frame, as introduced in \cref{sec:frame}, has multiple similarities to the design of the declarative process modeling language \declare~\cite{DBLP:conf/edoc/PesicSA07}.
+Both consist of components\footnote{Specifications, in case of the multi-model process frame, and constraints, in case of \declare.} that: follow the open-world assumption; can be combined based on shared activities; and are interpreted semi-concurrently over global execution traces.
+These characteristics are inherently supported by existing \declare process discovery approaches (e.g.,~\cite{DBLP:journals/tmis/CiccioM15,DBLP:journals/is/MaggiCFK18}), but have not been relevant for procedural approaches (e.g.,~\cite{DBLP:journals/kais/AugustoCDRP19,DBLP:conf/bpm/LeemansFA13,DBLP:journals/icae/WeijtersA03}).
+This, along with most \declare constraints representing various eventually-follows, rather than directly-follows, relations (cf. \cref{sec:discovery_implications}), makes \declare-based process discovery a good starting point for the automated discovery of a multi-model process frame.

+The general idea would be to first discover a set of \declare constraints that hold over most, or even all, observed behaviors in a given event log, thus giving a fully declarative variant of the process frame.
+As discussed in \cref{sec:formalization}, any components of this process frame, i.e., subsets of discovered constraints, can then be replaced with procedural specifications, assuming that such specifications are behaviorally equivalent under the open-world assumption, i.e., accept exactly the same set of trace projections that the replaced constraints accept.
+In some sense, this reverses the well-known ``pockets of flexibility'' approach~\cite{DBLP:conf/er/SadiqSO01} into ``pockets of rigidity'', changing a fully declarative model into a hybrid business process representation by using procedural constructs for the more rigid sub-behaviors within it.

-The following subsections use deterministic finite state automata (DFAs), as presented in~\cite{DBLP:conf/bpm/Westergaard11} specifically, to represent the state-space of various (combinations of) \declare constraints.
-On the one hand, the corresponding implementation, called LTL2Automaton\footnote{Available as part of the process mining platform ProM (\url{https://promtools.org/}).}, provides convenient methods for constructing DFAs of any \declare constraints.
-On the other hand, it supports ``negations'' and ``any transitions'', where a negation matches all input symbols (in our case, activity names) not listed in that negation, while any transition matches, as the name suggests, any input symbol.
-This allows constructing DFAs with a defined behavior for every input symbol, including symbols that are not explicitly used in that DFA, which, in turn, allows for DFAs that handle the trace projection, as discussed in \cref{sec:formalization}, through appropriate self loops on the DFA states.
+The above assumes that corresponding procedural specifications can be derived from (discovered) \declare constraints.
+We have previously demonstrated that this is technically feasible when one assumes no activity repetitions~\cite{DBLP:conf/pmai/AlmanCGMM24}.
+In this section, we demonstrate that this is, in most cases, also feasible for repeatable procedural behaviors, assuming some extensions of the \declare language.
+To do so, we leverage deterministic finite state automata (DFAs), as described in~\cite{DBLP:conf/bpm/Westergaard11} specifically, to represent the state-space of various (sets of) \declare constraints.
+On the one hand, the corresponding implementation, called LTL2Automaton\footnote{Available as part of the process mining platform ProM (\url{https://promtools.org/}).}, provides convenient methods for constructing and combining DFAs of any \declare constraints.
+On the other hand, this specific implementation supports ``negations'' and ``any transitions'', with the former matching all input symbols (in our case, activity names) not listed in the negation, and the latter, as the name suggests, matching any input symbol.
+This allows constructing DFAs with a defined behavior for all symbols, including the ones that are not explicitly used in that DFA, which, in turn, allows for DFAs that handle the trace projection, as defined in \cref{sec:formalization}, through appropriate self-loops on the DFA states.